Matthew 19

 Digging Deeper

 Let’s go ahead and have a deeper look at all these passages mentioned above to emphasise the point further and try and answer some questions.
-Let’s turn to Matthew 19, that’s where we want to start and begin to set the stage.
+Let’s turn to Matthew 19 and Mark 10, that’s where we want to start and begin to set the stage.

 Motives Behind The Question